Scope Views Home

 · Reflectors and catadioptrics with smaller central obstructions work better in all but the best seeing

-· Doublet refractors are best at F7 or over: faster doublets are often optimised for imaging and so compromised in the red, giving a less sharp view of Mars
+· Doublet refractors are best at F7 or over: faster doublets are often optimised for imaging and so compromised in the red, giving a significantly less sharp view of Mars

 · Critical focus is vital.
 If your focuser isn’t great, consider an eyepiece micro-focuser – an accessory that slots into your diagonal